Skip to main content

 If you have any further questions, please contact musiccentre@rcs.ac.uk.

-Applications for our Stirling Traditional Music Centre are now closed.
+Applications for our Stirling Traditional Music Centre will open after summer.

 Through the Music Centre programme, students will receive: